GMLC-TDC/HELICS/docs/installation/windows.md

 * ZeroMQ_LIBRARY C:/msys64/mingw64/bin/libzmq.dll
 * ZeroMQ_ROOT_DIR C:/msys64/mingw64

-Once these cmake variables have been correctly varified click Configure.
-Once that is complete click Generate then once that is complete the CMake gui can be closed.
+Once these cmake variables have been correctly verified click Configure.
+Once that is complete click Generate then once that is complete the CMake GUI can be closed.

 Back in the MSYS2 command window type:
 ```bash